 WASHINGTON — President Donald Trump declared on Tuesday that he was withdrawing from the Iran nuclear deal, unraveling the signature foreign policy achievement of his predecessor, Barack Obama, isolating the United States from its Western allies and sowing uncertainty before a risky nuclear negotiation with North Korea.

-The decision, while long anticipated and widely telegraphed, leaves the 2015 agreement reached by seven countries after more than two years of grueling negotiations in tatters.
-The United States will now reimpose the stringent sanctions it imposed on Iran before the deal and is considering new penalties.
+The decision, while long anticipated and widely telegraphed, leaves the 2015 agreement reached by six countries after two years of grueling negotiations in tatters.
+The United States will now reimpose the stringent sanctions it imposed on Iran before the deal and is mulling new penalties.

-Iran said it will remain in the deal, which tightly restricted its nuclear ambitions for a decade or more in return for ending the sanctions that had crippled its economy.
-So did France, Germany and Britain, raising the prospect of a trans-Atlantic clash as European companies face the return of U.S. sanctions for doing business with Iran.
+Iran said it will remain in the deal, which tightly restricts its nuclear ambitions for a decade or more.
+So did France, Germany and Britain, raising the prospect of a trans-Atlantic clash as European companies face potential U.S. sanctions for their involvement with Iran.
 China and Russia, also signatories to the deal, are likely to join Iran in accusing the United States of violating the accord.

 Trump’s move could embolden hard-line forces in Iran, raising the threat of Iranian retaliation against Israel or the United States, fueling an arms race in the Middle East and fanning sectarian conflicts from Syria to Yemen.

 The president, however, framed his decision as the fulfillment of a bedrock campaign promise and the act of a dealmaker dissolving a fatally flawed agreement.
 He predicted his tough line with Iran would strengthen his hand as he prepared to meet North Korea’s leader, Kim Jong Un, to begin negotiating the surrender of his nuclear arsenal.